bozeklab/histo-miner/README.md

-│   │   ├── hover-net                # hover-net submodule, simplification of original code to fit histo-miner needs │   │   ├── mmsegmentation           # segmenter submodule, simplification of original code to fit histo-miner needs ├── supplements                      # Mathematica notebook for probability of distance overestimaiton calculation ├── visualization                    # Both python and groovy scripts to either reproduce paper figures or to vizualize model inference with qupath
+│   │   ├── hover-net                # hover-net submodule, simplification of original code to fit histo-miner needs │   │   ├── mmsegmentation           # segmenter submodule, simplification of original code to fit histo-miner needs ├── supplements                      # Mathematica notebook for probability of distance overestimaiton calculation ├── visualization                    # Both python and groovy scripts to either reproduce paper figures or to vizualize model inference with qupath   s
 ```

 _Note:_ Use the slider to fully read the comments for each section.